qiling9760/sep10-freedom-project/README.md

 ## Implications
 ##### PROS
-* Individuals - Informed the readers about how toys and puzzles have been affected by technologies by showing them softwares and hardwares that already existed and realted to toys and puzzles.
+* Individuals - Informed the readers about how toys and puzzles have been affected by technologies by showing them softwares and hardwares that already existed and related to toys and puzzles.
 - Jobs - Gave ideas to toys designers about what kind of toys in the future they can make.
 - Finance - Companies may invest to create the new toys that I presented in my website.
 - Relationship - One of my future ideas involve sharing your life as a game, so this allows people to learn more about each other.